 Walk four blocks down Court Street to Atlantic Avenue which has Brooklyn’s answer to Zabar’s – Sahadi’s (187 Atlantic Ave., sahadis.com).
 It’s the real deal if you like Middle Eastern foods such as stuffed grape leaves, hummus, and the best babaghanouj this side of Beirut.
 Fresh nuts, superb coffee, dates, dozens of varieties of olives, freshly-baked pita, and wonderful people to help you find what you need.
 And the prices are surprisingly reasonable.

 Walk a block east to Smith Street, which has become populated with dozens of interesting restaurants and bars, then head south.
-If you have the time, stop for dinner at Restaurant Saul (149 Smith Street, saulrestaurant.com), which was just favorably reviewed in the New York Times.
+If you have the time, stop for dinner at Restaurant Saul (149 Smith Street, saulrestaurant.com).
 Great food, professional service (Saul still runs the place after ten years), and a pleasant ambiance make the moderately-priced meal enjoyable on every level.

 If you have the energy, walk back to the Promenade for one of the world’s great nighttime vistas.
 The ferries, water taxis, helicopters, jets (from Newark and LaGuardia), cruise ships, luxury yachts, and that magical skyline will leave you with special memories of the fourth largest city (i.e., if it were independent) in the United States.

 How to get there: Take the 2, 3, 4, or 5 subway train heading South to Borough Hall.

 Map of Featured Brooklyn Heights Locations